iot-lab/iot-lab.github.io/docs/deployment/toulouse.md

 title: Toulouse
 group: deployment
 iotlab-site: toulouse
 description: The Toulouse site is part of the <a href='https://locura4iot.irit.fr'>LocURa4IoT testbed</a>.
 The nodes are located at IUT Blagnac (IRIT/UT2J).
-They are spread across offices and demonstration room on the first floor of building C. This site is catered towards indoor localisation, but can host experiments on other topics such as time synchronisation.
+They are spread across offices and demonstration room on the first floor of building C. This site focuses on Ultra-Wide Band (UWB) technology and is catered towards indoor localisation, but can also host experiments on other available technologies such as BLE and other topics such as time synchronisation .
 ---